earlephilhower/arduino-pico/docs/ota.rst

 Password Protection
 -------------------

-Protecting your OTA uploads with password is really straightforward.
+Protecting your OTA uploads with a password is really straightforward.
 All you need to do, is to include the following statement in your code:

 .. code:: cpp